AdobeDocs/experience-manager-65.nl-NL/help/forms/developing/document-security-service-java-api.md

 }
 ```

-## Snel starten (SOAP-modus): Protect a PDF in Statement Workflow for a new User, using the Java API {#quick-start-soap-mode-protect-a-pdf-in-statement-workflow-for-a-new-user-using-the-java-api}
+## Snel starten (SOAP modus): Protect a PDF in Statement Workflow for a new User, using the Java API {#quick-start-soap-mode-protect-a-pdf-in-statement-workflow-for-a-new-user-using-the-java-api}

 In het volgende Java-codevoorbeeld ziet u hoe u een document kunt beveiligen in de instructieworkflow.
 Dit is een proces in twee stappen: